 We are recruiting the best and the brightest.

-The Ohio State University Wexner Medical Center and Nationwide Children’s Hospital Clinical Informatics Fellowship is an ACGME-accredited, two-year program designed to train the next generation of clinical informaticists and health care informatics leaders.
+The Ohio State University Wexner Medical Center (OSUWMC) and Nationwide Children’s Hospital (NCH) Clinical Informatics Fellowship is an ACGME-accredited, two-year program designed to train the next generation of clinical informaticists and health care informatics leaders.
 Our unique program combines robust educational and hands-on training experiences at both a world-renowned academic medical center and one of the largest freestanding children’s hospitals in the country.
 The goal of our program is to provide our graduates with the wide range of knowledge and skills needed to be successful practitioners in the field of clinical informatics as well as future leaders in health care organizations, academic medical centers, government and industry.
+Applicants do not need to have formal training in Computer Science or a related discipline.

 If you are a user with a disability and you encounter issues accessing this content, please contact Lori Abshire at firstname.lastname@example.org.
 Thank you!